ARWNI2S/TheCorporateWars/design-docs/game-basics/the-charted-space/stars-and-worlds/README.md

 # Stars and Worlds

 The universe of **The Corporate Wars** is made up of countless planetary systems, each with its own combination of stars, planets, moons, and minor celestial bodies.
-These systems form the foundation of interstellar expansion, shaping the galaxy's economic, strategic, and political opportunities.
+These systems form the foundation of interstellar expansion, shaping the galaxy's economic, strategic, and polítical opportunities.

 Stars define the nature of a system.
 From long-lived red dwarfs to short-lived blue giants, each stellar type influences habitability and available resources.
 Systems with multiple suns may pose additional challenges for navigation and colonization due to their complex orbits.